drobin04/Batch-JPEG-to-AVIF-Converter/Readme.md

-# Batch JPEG To Avif Context Menu Script
+# Batch JPEG To Avif Converter

 This project allows you to pick a directory and recursively scan for JPEG files that will be automatically converted to the newer, highly compressed [AVIF format](https://en.wikipedia.org/wiki/AVIF), shrinking 50-80% of the file size, in a large batch operation.